stegua/AVC2023/README.md

 ### Personal commments

+* **Day 8**: Almost as hard as Day 5, but this time brute force didn't work at all.
+I need to draw a directed graph, detect cycles, and then to reason in term of period and *least commom multiple*.
+    * **REMARK**: From Python 3.9+, there exists the builtin [lcm](https://docs.python.org/3/library/math.html#math.lcm), for computing [least common multiple](https://stackoverflow.com/questions/51716916/built-in-module-to-calculate-the-least-common-multiple).
 * **Day 7**: A classic puzzle!
 A poker-like card game, with a custom order for handling jokers.
 Easy, no remarks.
 * **Day 5 BIS**: This time I used a disciplined approach: first, draw on a blackboard; second, code with intervals and recursioins.
 Going down from an hour of runtime to 0.001 seconds is quite rewarding.
 And I didn't need numpy at all.
 Here the second solution: [fertilizer_v2.py](https://github.com/stegua/AVC2023/tree/main/python/day05)
 * **Day 6**: Nice application of [quadratic equations](https://en.wikipedia.org/wiki/Quadratic_equation).
 This time, speding some minutes with paper and pecil before coding was very productive... and I got the best rank of these first 6 days.